docpad-archive/documentation/extend/plugin-write.html.md

 ## Getting Started

-1. Make sure you have CoffeeScript installed globally `npm install -g coffee-script` so we can make use of Cakefiles

 1. Inside your DocPad website directory, create a directory called `plugins` (i.e. `yourwebsite/plugins`)

 1. Inside your new plugins directory, create the directory for your plugin (i.e. `yourwebsite/plugins/yourpluginname`)